|Silver Futures Contract Specifications|

 The world’s silver supply comes from both mining and recycled products.
 Mined silver is typically extracted from ores of copper, gold, and zinc.
 While consumption is spread all over the world, most of the metal is mined from Mexico, Peru, and China.
 Silver is also produced in some U.S. states such as Nevada, Alaska, Arizona, and Idaho.

 Silver is used for making a variety of products, including jewelry, glass, and common household appliances.
 Owing to its high thermal and electrical conductivity, silver is also used in electrical and electronic appliances, as well as in the automobile industry.
 It is a prominent component of solar cells, which provide an alternative source of energy.

 Futures are derivative financial products whose value depends on the underlying asset.
 A futures contract is an agreement to make or take delivery of a specified quantity of the underlying commodity on a specified future date, at a presently agreed price.

 In the case of silver futures, the underlying asset, which is delivered on the final settlement day, is physical silver metal.
-Silver futures started trading on the commodity exchanges as early as 1933.
+Silver futures market started trading on commodity exchanges as early as 1933.